-Several studies have looked at this issue, and the simple answer is that it doesn’t matter.
+Several studies have looked at this issue, and the answer appears that it probably doesn’t matter.

-All in all, the best type of strawberries is the one you prefer.
+All in all, the best type of strawberries is the one that best fits personal preference.

-If reading about strawberries makes you feel hungry, then here are some quick and simple recipe ideas.
+If reading about strawberries makes you hungry, here are some quick and simple recipe ideas.

-Not many things beat strawberries and cream for a dessert, but a little taste of vanilla really adds to the flavor.
+Not many things beat strawberries and cream for a dessert, but a little vanilla adds to the flavor.

 - Place the strawberries on a plate or in a bowl.

-- Next, mix your desired amount of heavy cream (double cream) with a few drops of real vanilla extract.
+- Next, mix the desired amount of cream (don’t go overboard!) with a few drops of vanilla extract.